Maritime Quebec: Magdalen Islands

 This seven island archipelago is situated in the middle of the Gulf of St.Lawrence and is only populated by around 13,000 people.
-All islands are linked together via a road, except for Entry Island - home to 70 people and also the only one of the island to be primarily anglophone.
+All islands are linked together via a road, except for Entry Island - home to 70 people and also the only one of the islands to be primarily anglophone.
 Its main industry is tourism, though there is also economic activity in mariculture and scientific research related to the Magdalen Islands’ insular ecosystem.
 The islands are a popular beach destination because of their warm waters and abundant coastline.
 The islands are home to the Route Verte, the longest bike trail in North America.